 In the 1600s, the average person was consuming up to 100 grams of salt per day from salted cod, herring and meats.
 Today, most people get 10 grams of salt per day or less, yet we have far higher rates of hypertension.

-Low-sodium diets may lower blood pressure.
-However, this reduction in
+Low-sodium diets may pressure. lower blood However, this reduction in